nullset2/simple-grails-blog/README.md

 * do `./gradlew` to fetch dependencies
 * do `grails run-app` or `grails package` to get a tasty little war to deploy onto your application server
 * hit `http://localhost:8080` on development or your prod server
+* all resources may be also fetched as json or xml, for example: `curl http://localhost:8080/post.json`
 * do `grails test-app` to run the test suite

 ## Documentation